-Darkling beetles are a dull black-brown in color.
+Darkling beetles are dull black-brown in color.
 They are often confused with predaceous ground beetles, which are also black-brown but have a shiny appearance and lack clubbed antennae.
-It should be noted that the predaceous ground beetle is a beneficial insect because it feeds on lepidoptera larvae and other insects.
+It should be noted that the predaceous ground beetle is a beneficial insect because it feeds on lepidopterous larvae and other insects.

-Rove beetles are a 1⁄4" in length, or smaller, have a shiny, dark black-brown body and very short elytra that cover the wings.
+Rove beetles are a 1/4" in length, or smaller, have a shiny, dark black-brown body and very short elytra that covers the wings.
 These beetles are frequently confused with winged ants and termites.

 Darkling and rove beetles are most damaging during seedling establishment, digging planted seeds out of the soil.
-They will also feed on brussels sprouts seedlings, girdling plants at the soil surface.
+They will also feed on cauliflower seedlings, girdling plants at the soil surface.
 Sometimes these beetles feed on the leaves of older plants.
 Darkling and rove beetles, however, are normally not a threat unless their populations are high.

-Sampling and Treatment Thresholds: Nighttime is the best time to monitor a field for darkling beetles; this is when they are the most active.
+Sampling and Treatment Thresholds: Nighttime is the best time to monitor a field for darkling beetles, this is when they are the most active.
 During the day they tend to hide in the soil or debris.
-The beetles often migrate from nearby cotton and alfalfa fields or weedy areas.
-University of Arizona experts recommend treating a field when beetle populations are high or there is a threat of migration into the field.
-Brussels sprouts plants that have 5 to 6 leaves are usually not at risk for beetle attack 11.
+These beetles often migrate from nearby cotton and alfalfa fields or weedy areas.
+University of Arizona experts recommend that a crop should be treated when beetle populations are high or there is a threat of migration into the field 14.
+Cauliflower plants that have 5 to 6 leaves are usually not at risk for beetle attack 14.

-Biological Control: There are no effective methods for the biological control of rove beetles or darkling beetles.
+Biological Control: There are no effective methods for the biological control of flea beetles.

-Chemical Control: Methomyl, diazinon, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are all frequently utilized treatments for rove beetle and darkling beetle populations.
+Chemical Control: Methomyl, diazinon, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are often used to treat for rove beetle and darkling beetle populations.
 Diazinon and pyrethroids can be chemigated through the sprinkler system or foliar applied.
 These two active ingredients will also help control cricket, grasshopper and lepidopterous larvae populations.

 Cultural Control: It is important to control weeds in the field, and surrounding the field, that can act as hosts for darkling and rove beetles.
 Ditches filled with water around the field's perimeter will deter beetle migration into the field.
-This method, however, is ineffective if the beetles are already in the field.
-Placing baits around the perimeter of the field will also provide some control when beetles migrate into the fields should be deeply plowed to reduce soil organic matter and beetle reproduction.
+Placing baits around the perimeter of the field will also provide some control when beetles migrate into the field.
+This method, however, is ineffective if there are already beetles in the field.
+Fields should be deeply plowed to reduce soil organic matter and beetle reproduction.

-Post-Harvest Control: There are no post-harvest control methods for rove beetles or darkling beetles.
+Post-Harvest Control: There are no methods for the post-harvest control of darkling beetles or rove beetles.

-Alternative Control: Some growers use rotenone and neem oil to control darkling and rove beetles.
+Alternative Control: Rotenone and neem oil are used by some growers to control darkling and rove beetles.